VedVid/VedVid.github.io/content/testing.md

 - perform a variety of tests types:
     - full tests, focus tests, maintenance tests, regression tests, smoke tests, performance tests, compliance tests, exploratory tests.

-Thanks to the previous experience in sales and technical support,
-the communication with both: clients and developer teams is one of my strengths.

 I use a wide array of technologies :
 - Jira, Redmine, Testmo, Notion
 - Android, iOS, web